Bylaws to Charter

 Fundamental Rights/Cooperation of All Parties

-The Judicial Charter, Section II.D., provides:
+The Judicial Charter, Section II.D [Conduct Charter, Sec.
+V.D], provides:

 - Both the reporting party and the responding student are expected to cooperate fully with an investigation of the facts of a case and with the adjudicative process.
-Similarly, in keeping with the principles set forth in the Honor Code and Fundamental Standard, all parties with knowledge of facts pertaining to a case of alleged student misconduct are expected to cooperate fully with the investigation of the facts of the case and must appear, if requested, at Judicial Panel hearings.
+Similarly, in keeping with the principles set forth in the Honor Code and Fundamental Standard, all parties with knowledge of facts pertaining to a case of alleged student misconduct are expected to cooperate fully with the investigation of the facts of the case and must appear, if requested, at Judicial Panel [Conduct Panel] hearings.
 In addition, all parties are expected to be respectful of the confidential nature of any knowledge or information they may have about a judicial case or the other parties involved.
 No person shall be required to engage in self-incrimination as part of any judicial proceeding.

 - Students who fail to cooperate in the adjudicative process may be subject to a Fundamental Standard charge and/or, in appropriate cases, non-cooperation may be considered an aggravating factor, except in respect of the exercise of their fundamental right to refuse to engage in self-incrimination.
 Non-student witnesses who fail to cooperate may be referred to authorities with appropriate jurisdiction.